micronDLA/SDK/docs/PythonAPI.md

 # Python API

-The python Micron DLA hardware class has these functions:
+The python API for Micron DLA has these functions:

 ******
 ## Compile